 Your THATMuse Rep meets you in front of the museum on Great Russell Street.
 Together you pass through security & enter Norman Foster’s iconic Great Court where we provide a short history of the museum before you’re given team packs (the hunt, map & pencils), briefed on the rules & shown how to strategise.
 Once oriented, teams (of 2-4 people) are dispatched to scour the BM’s venerable halls for their treasure while your THATMuse Rep spot checks that you’re not cheating (no running, no calling your Egyptologist Aunt!).
 Once we've regrouped we tally scores together before the all-important prize-giving ceremony; this can be at a museum café, nearby high tea, pub or patch of green outside the museum (Russell Square, anyone?), as you wish (this is defined by email beforehand).
 Hotel-pick up is also offered for an additional 30£

 ... often opt to customize their hunts.
 Please contact us for a quote -- ideally mentioning if you’d like a customized hunt or not & a bit about your demographic (office team-building event, Hen/Stag do, birthday/anniversary hunt, school group?).
 Please note museum registration (free, but needed more than 7 days in advance) is easily handled by the client directly (we’re happy to send links) or you’re welcomed to ask us to (for an additional cost).
-Our corporate reference is Lego and of course the British Museum!
+References available upon request.

 BRITISH MUSEUM TICKETS

 Entry is free, but recommended donation is £5

 Great Russell St, London WC1B 3DG, England